 This helps with the website hosting fees and rewards me for putting in the many hours of creating this site for you guys 🙂

-Now that we completed the Amex Plat welcome bonus we should have around 63,750 aeroplan miles (60,000 + 3750 from the regular spending).
+Now that we completed the Amex Biz Plat welcome bonus we should have around 83,750 aeroplan miles (75,000 + 8,750 from the spending).

-You can refer yourself by sending yourself an invite and selecting the business gold at the bottom of the page (more cards section).
 Put yourself as a Sole Proprietor and use your name as the business name.
 Trust me, it works.

 STEP 3: Apply for the Amex Gold card

-We should now have at least 123,750 miles (63,750 + 15,000 from referral, +~5,000 from business gold spending, +40,000 business gold bonus).
+We should now have at least 133,750 miles (63,750 + 45,000 business gold spending & bonus + 25,000 referral bonus).
 This is already enough for a business class round trip to anywhere in Europe!

 If you don’t have the Perkopolis code, just shoot me a email and I will give it to you 🙂